-The 2022 child deaths were reviewed by Nevada's regional child death review (CDR) teams (see Appendix D.) In 2022, there were seven regional CDR teams in the state that conducted child death reviews.

-The two urban teams, Clark and Washoe, reviewed child deaths in the major population centers of the state, in the areas of Las Vegas and Reno, respectively.
+The 2022 child deaths were reviewed by Nevada's seven regional child death review (CDR) teams (see Appendix D.) The two urban teams, Clark and Washoe, reviewed child deaths in the major population centers of the state, in the areas of Las Vegas and Reno, respectively.
 The teams in the rural areas reviewed child deaths in all other counties.